phoenix-rtos/phoenix-rtos-doc/coding/index.md

 #### Example

-Let's say we have library `libfoo` and it's function called `init`.
+We have library `libfoo` and it's function called `init`.
 This function must be prefixed with either `foo` or `libfoo` - prefix has to be unique and be consistent within the library:

 ```c